-Allissa V. Richardson is an assistant professor of journalism at the University of Southern California’s Annenberg School.
-She researches how marginalized communities use mobile and social media to produce innovative forms of journalism — especially in times of crisis.
+Dr. Allissa V. Richardson is an Assistant Professor of Journalism at the University of Southern California’s Annenberg School.
+She researches how African Americans use mobile and social media to produce innovative forms of journalism — especially in times of crisis.

-Richardson is the author of Bearing Witness While Black: African Americans, Smartphones and the New Protest #Journalism.
+Dr. Richardson is the author of the award-winning book, Bearing Witness While Black: African Americans, Smartphones and the New Protest #Journalism (Oxford University Press, 2020).
 The book explores the lives of 15 mobile journalist-activists who documented the Black Lives Matter movement using only their smartphones and Twitter, from 2014 to 2018.
 The text has won the Association for Education in Journalism and Mass Communication's Tankard Book Award and its Frank Luther Mott Book Award.
 It is also the recipient of the International Communication Association's Best Book Award in Political Communication.

-Richardson holds a PhD in journalism studies from the University of Maryland College Park; a master’s degree in magazine publishing from Northwestern University's Medill School; and a bachelor of science in biology from Xavier University of Louisiana, where she was named a “Top 40 Under 40” alumna.
+Dr. Richardson holds a Ph.D. in Journalism Studies from the University of Maryland College Park; a Master's Degree in Magazine Publishing from Northwestern University's Medill School; and a Bachelor of Science in Biology from Xavier University of Louisiana, where she was named a “Top 40 Under 40” alumna.